 As discussed earlier, the stochastic algorithms like the genetic algorithm (GA) and adaptive simulated annealing (ASA) are designed to find the global optimal solution.
 However, one of the most difficult aspects of using stochastic algorithms is to identify the correct stopping criterion.
 A defensive, but likely expensive, approach is to run an algorithm sufficiently long to ensure the global optimal solution.
-However, the speed of finding the global optimizers with local gradient based optimization methods.
-This combination, referred to as a hybrid algorithm, is based on a very simple idea that the global optimizers reach the basin of the global optimum quickly i.e., they find very high quality solutions, but significant effort is then required to achieve small improvements for refining the solution.
-On the other hand, gradient based optimization methods like LFOPC can find an optimal solution very quickly when starting from a good solution.
+However, the speed of finding the global optimization methods.
+This combination, referred to as a hybrid algorithm, is based on a very simple idea that the global optimizers reach the basin of the global optimum quickly i.e., they find very high quality solutions, but significant effort is then required to achieve small improvements for refining the solution very quickly when starting from a good solution.
 Thus, in LS-OPT, a global optimizer such as the GA or ASA is used to find a good starting solution followed by a single LFOPC run to converge to the global optimum.
 This approach has been found to be both effective and efficient for global optimization.
 The hybrid algorithms are available for both the GA and ASA options.